MCP for AI Clients

 Supported clients and setup methods

-Use these snippets as ready-made templates.
+Use these snippets as starting templates.
 Replace `sk-your-mcp-key` with your real MCP key before connecting.

 Cursor